Aman07a/codecademy-membership-optimization/README.md

 ### Docs

-Cheatsheets are a handy companion for consuming coursework, but when coding in the real world, programmers need documentation. <br>
+Cheatsheets are a handy companion for consuming coursework, <br>
+but when coding in the real world, programmers need documentation. <br>
 With [Docs](https://www.codecademy.com/resources/docs), you have an entirely open-source, free reference material to cover far more than a course can.

 <img src="./assets/Introducing-Docs---Your-New-Go-To-Resource-for-All-Things-Programming-1.gif" alt="Docs Image" width="600" height="300">